This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is saponification?

 Since ancient times, soap has been an essential companion for humanity.
-Despite the centuries, the basic recipe for creating soap remains unchanged: a mixture of fatty substances and an alkali, usually sodium hydroxide (NaOH) , better known as "soda".
+Despite the centuries, the base recipe for creating soap remains unchanged: a mixture of fatty substances and an alkaline, usually sodium hydroxide (NaOH) , better known as "soda".
 This chemical reaction between both substances is what we call saponification , a process that results in soap and glycerin .
 Depending on preferences or the purpose, the fatty substances used may vary, and may be vegetable or animal oils or fats .
 This procedure can be carried out by two different methods: hot saponification and cold saponification .

 What is hot saponification?